 Here’s how it helps:

-• In-App Surveys: Integrated into telehealth and digital patient journeys for easy feedback collection.
+Seamlessly integrate in-app surveys into telehealth platforms and digital patient journeys for quick and convenient feedback collection.

-• Automated Follow-Ups: Remind non-responders to complete surveys without manual effort.
+Boost response rates with automated follow-ups that remind non-responders to complete their surveys without manual effort.

 By offering multiple feedback channels, you ensure that patients can share their experiences in a way that feels effortless.